gowon/compose-recipes/nuget-baget/readme.md

-# BaGet (NuGet server)
+# NuGet Server using BaGet

-A lightweight NuGet and symbol server.
+BaGet is a lightweight NuGet and symbol server.

 ## Containers